arijitdey22/arijitdey22.github.io/_pages/about.md

 </p>

 <p>
-  Prior to joining Duke, I earned my M.Sc. in Statistics from the
-  <a href="https://iitk.ac.in" target="_blank">Indian Institute of Technology Kanpur (IITK)</a>
-  and my B.Sc. from
-  <a href="https://rkmrc.in" target="_blank">Ramakrishna Mission Residential College, Narendrapur</a>.
   Over the years, I have worked on a range of methodological and applied projects, spanning semiparametric modeling, power and precision-based sample size calculation, and efficient MCMC diagnostics.
 </p>